The Ultimate Guide for Buying a Child Car Seat in India – Part 1

 Car seat types

 The table below can help you choose the right seat based on the child’s age.
-Remember that your child’s height and weight should also match the seat specifications.
+Remember that your child’s height and weight should also match the seat specifications (as per ECE R44).
+For R129 approved seats you only need to check the height requirements.

 1. If you plan to travel a lot with your child within the first year of birth it is better to get an infant seat.
 These seats can be detached from the base and double-up as a child carrier or can be used in strollers.
-However, once the child grows out of the infant seat, you will need to buy two more seats: a convertible seat and a high-back booster seat.
+These seats are also perfect for newborns who cannot hold their necks.
+However, once the child grows out of the infant seat, you will need to buy another seat.

 2. If you do not plan to travel with your child till the child is older (older than 8 months or so), you can either go for a convertible seat + booster seat combination or buy an All-in-one seat (my recommendation).